j-ackyao/tab-gpt/README.md

 - I want to be able to add chords to my tab
 - I want to be able to insert chords between chords in my tab
 - I want to be able to have and show custom tuning in my tab
-- I want to be able to copy and paste notes in my tab
+- I want to be able to copy and paste notes/chords in my tab